useautumn/typescript/convex/MIGRATION.md

 an ambiguous outcome such as HTTP 202, HTTP 409, an HTTP 5xx, a malformed success response, a timeout or a dropped connection.
 HTTP 429 also fails closed without an automatic retry.
-Duplicate suppression is Autumn's, through the derived `Idempotency-Key`, and it is time-bounded and does not replay the original result.
+Duplicate suppression is Autumn's, through the derived `Idempotency-Key`, and it is time-bounded (Autumn rejects a key it has already seen within 24 hours with HTTP 409) and does not replay the original result.
 A caller that repeats a mutation after an unknown outcome must reconcile it against Autumn first.
 See the README section on duplicate suppression and its limits.